Traditional dentistry is based on mechanical concepts that assume that your present bite (occlusion) is best for you.

-Using computerised equipment, Dental Excellence can measure and study the pattern of jaw opening and closing through its full range of motion and in three dimensions.
+Using computerised equipment, Maven Dental Castle Hill (formerly Dental Excellence) can measure and study the pattern of jaw opening and closing through its full range of motion and in three dimensions.

 The computer can also document the precise point at which your jaw is being held in relation to the upper teeth and can measure the activity of the key muscles that control the jaw- both in function and at rest.

-Rather than relying on your present jaw position as being the best one for you, Dental Excellence can use the additional objective information to determine if your jaw position (bite) should be left as is or adjusted to a more optimal position.
+Rather than relying on your present jaw position as being the best one for you, Maven Dental Castle Hill can use the additional objective information to determine if your jaw position (bite) should be left as is or adjusted to a more optimal position.